jonescompneurolab/hnn-core/README.rst

 Install Neuron using the `precompiled installers`_ **before** installing ``hnn-core``.
 Make sure that:

-   $ python -c 'import nrn;'
+   $ python -c 'import neuron;'

-does not throw any errors before running:
+does not throw any errors before running the install command.
+If you encounter errors, please get help from `NEURON forum`_.
+Finally, do:

    $ pip install hnn_core[gui]

-If you encounter errors, please get help from Neuron forum.

 Documentation and examples
 ==========================